vishalp018/Demo-Repo/README.md

 this  is for the practise of git and github .
 <br>
 learning git bash and linux commands
-.we can use git command line tool or can can  use github gui application for it
+.we can use git command line tool or can can  use github gui application for it. we can use wsl for linux ..wsl if for window sub system linux.